-Second, to determine electrode-specific capacities/SOCs, we implement a mechanistic model-fitting algorithm to extract seven interpretable quantities (Section 7.2): 1) negative electrode capacity: $\mathbf{Q{NE}}$, 2) positive electrode capacity: $\mathbf{Q{PE}}$, 3) lithium capacity: $\mathbf{Q{Li}}$, 4) State of charge of the negative electrode in the full cell charged state: $\mathbf{SOC{NE,4.0V}}$, 5) state of charge of the negative electrode in the full cell discharged state: $\mathbf{SOC{NE,2.7V}}$, 6) state of charge of the positive electrode in the full cell charged state: $\mathbf{SOC{PE,2.7V}}$, and 7) state of charge of the positive electrode in the full cell discharged state: $\mathbf{SOC{PE,2.7V}}$.
+Second, to determine electrode-specific capacities/SOCs, we implement a mechanistic model-fitting 92 algorithm to extract seven interpretable quantities (see Methods for details): 1) negative electrode capac-93 ity: $\mathbf{Q{NE}}$, 2) positive electrode capacity: $\mathbf{Q{PE}}$, 3) lithium capacity: $\mathbf{Q{Li}}$, 4) State of charge of the negative 94 electrode near the full cell charged state: $SOC{NE,4.0V}$, 5) state of charge of the negative electrode in 95 the discharged state: $SOC{NE,2.7V}$, 6) state of charge of the positive electrode near the charged state: 96 $SOC{PE,4.0V}$, and 7) state of charge of the positive electrode in the discharged state: $SOC{PE,2.7V}$.
+We 97 select the latter four quantities because the electrode-specific SOC near the fully discharged and fully 98 charged states can dominate aging.
+99

 These cell-level and electrode-specific metrics are calculated at every diagnostic cycle for each cell and tracked from beginning of life (BOL) to EOL.
 As would be expected for commercial cells, these metrics have low variability at BOL (Fig. 1c).
-However, by EOL there is high variation in the rate capability, resistance, and electrode-specific capacities/SOCs (Fig. 1d, and SI Fig. S7).
+Importantly, this low variability also confirms that the staggered start of cycling (resulting in different calendar aging in the discharged state) does not contribute significantly to the initial conditions of the cells (SI Section S.5).
+However, by EOL there is high variation in the rate capability, resistance, and electrode-specific capacities/SOCs (Fig. 1d, and SI Fig. S8).
 This observation underscores the importance of using a comprehensive set of SOH metrics, and confirms that the cycling conditions in this work induce a wide range of degradation trajectories.

-In addition to probing cell-level and electrode-specific metrics with each diagnostic cycle, we also quantify the aging trajectory over the entire battery lifetime [9, 72].
-We define three trajectory descriptors: 1) knee indicator: Knee, 2) resistance growth factor: \mathbf{R} ", and 3) negative/positive capacity (N/P) ratio: \mathbf{NP} Ratio.
-The knee indicator describes a sudden and accelerated capacity-based degradation (i.e., a knee in the capacity vs. cycle number curve) with knee indicator > 0 if a knee exists at any point in the cell lifetime.
-The resistance growth factor captures the curvature of resistance with respect to EFCs, indicating whether resistance grows at an accelerating or decelerating rate during cycling.
-Finally, the NP Ratio captures the ratio of the estimated Q{NE} and Q{PE} .
-SI Section S.7 details the calculations of these trajectory descriptors.
+In addition to probing cell-level and electrode-specific metrics with each diagnostic cycle, we also 108 quantify the aging trajectory over the entire battery lifetime [9, 72].
+We define three trajectory descriptors: 109 1) knee indicator: Knee, 2) resistance growth factor: R", and 3) negative/positive capacity (N/P) ratio: 110 NP Ratio.
+The knee indicator describes a sudden and accelerated capacity-based degradation (i.e., a 111 knee in the capacity vs. cycle number curve) with knee indicator > 0 if a knee exists at any point in 112 the cell lifetime.
+The resistance growth factor captures the curvature of resistance with respect to EFCs, 113 indicating whether resistance grows at an accelerating or decelerating rate during cycling.
+Finally, the 114 NP Ratio captures the ratio of the estimated Q{NE} and Q{PE} .
+SI Section S.7 details the calculations of 115 these trajectory descriptors.
+116

-We combine these 16 cell-level performance metrics, electrode-specific capacities/SOCs, and trajectory descriptors (collectively called mechanistic SOH metrics) and establish a comprehensive framework to quantify battery aging.
+We combine these 16 cell-level performance metrics, electrode-specific capacities/SOCs, and trajectory descriptors (collectively called mechanistic SOH metrics) and comprehensively quantify battery aging.
 By concurrently assessing these metrics, we reveal their relationships to 218 cycling conditions to develop a holistic understanding of aging.
-Figure 2 visualizes selected metrics calculated on all cells in the dataset.
+Fig. 2 visualizes selected metrics calculated on all cells in the dataset.